Guide for 2 Best Ways to Offset Your Carbon Emissions

 The elephant in the room for travellers

-Here's where I'd like to refer to Step 2 in my article Two Simple First Steps to be an Effective Sustainable Traveller, and the effect of intention.
+Here’s where I’d like to talk about Step 2 in my article Two Simple First Steps to be an Effective Sustainable Traveller, and the effect of intention.

 How often do I travel?

-A lot of my friends assume that because I have a travel blog, and post regularly on my associated social media profiles, I must travel a lot.
-Here's my carbon footprint for two years ago, 2018:
+A lot of my friends assume that because I have a travel blog, and post travel content on its social media channels, I must travel a lot.
+Here’s my carbon footprint from 2018:

 I only took two trips that year, 1 trip to the Pacific and 1 domestic.
 The flight emissions are almost entirely due to the Pacific trip.
-And the Pacific, of course, is a region very difficult to visit unless you fly.
+And the Pacific, of course, is a region that is very difficult to visit without air travel.

 Yet, despite taking only two trips in 2018, I still have a writing schedule that easily extends into 2021.
 If I take into consideration my 2019 trips, it goes further.
 How can this be?

-You see, after my odyssey to Nepal, and after I finished writing about it, I discovered unexpected things.
-Knowing that I would be blogging about it, I paid more attention.
-Because I paid more attention, my travel enjoyment improved, and my habits became more sustainable.
-I tried more things, and so I had more stories.
+You see, after my odyssey to Nepal, and after writing about it, I discovered unexpected things.
+Knowing that I would be blogging about it, I had paid more attention.
+Because I was more intentional, my enjoyment improved, and I tried more things.
+And so I had more stories.

-And because I have so many stories to tell, I find that I don't crave to travel as much.
-And because the travel changed me, and because I now don't crave travel as much, I can give back to projects at home, like training to be an EcoDiver this year.
+Because I have so many stories to tell, I find that I don’t crave to travel as much.
+And because travelling differently changed me, and because I now don’t crave travel as much, I can give back to projects at home, e.g. training to be an EcoDiver.

 A small thing, intention.
 Yet how powerful it is, when repeated.

-By contrast, air travel forms crucial links for mountainous or archipelago regions, often the most sustainable means of transport.
-Substituting air travel with rail in some regions would entail opening up forest land.
-For other regions, the alternative to air travel are the even more polluting passenger ships.
+Air travel forms crucial links for mountainous or archipelago regions, and often is the most sustainable means of transport.
+Substituting air travel with rail in some regions would entail opening up valuable forest land.
+For other regions, the alternative to air travel are cruise ships, which are worse than flying.

 This article is not sponsored by Terrapass or CHOOOSE or any entity cited.
 If you found it useful, please share widely.